Emmys brought to their feet by rousing Sheryl Lee Ralph win - NewsBreak

 Garner was among the winners who took advantage of covering all bases by thanking her husband and others in an on-screen message.

-Host Kenan Thompson kicked off the Emmys with a tribute to TV, dismissing Tik-Tok as “tiny vertical television,” and a musical number saluting series’ theme songs from “Friends” to “The Brady Bunch” to “Game of Thrones.”
+Host Kenan Thompson kicked off the Emmy Awards with a tribute to TV, dismissing Tik-Tok as “tiny vertical television,” and a musical number saluting series’ theme songs from “Friends” to “The Brady Bunch” to “Game of Thrones.”

 Once the music stopped, Thompson provided a mic drop moment — announcing Oprah Winfrey as the first presenter.
 Winfrey strutted onto the stage holding an Emmy statuette, declaring the night “a party!”
 The night’s first award went to Michael Keaton for his role in “Dopesick.”
 Winfrey and Keaton hugged before she handed him his trophy.